wy1iu/LargeMargin_Softmax_Loss/README.md

     }

 ### Update
-- 2017/5/25 Try to replace ReLU with PReLU, if you can not adjust lambda to make the network converge.
-(I also mentioned this in the note.)
 - 2017/1/23 Fix a bug that lambda_min may change during backprop.
-Thanks [luoyetx](https://github.com/luoyetx)
+Thanks [luoyetx](https://github.com/luoyetx)!
-- 2017/1/23 A mxnet implementation is also available at [here](https://github.com/luoyetx/mx-lsoftmax).
-Credit goes to [luoyetx](https://github.com/luoyetx).
+- 2016/12/18 The repository is officially built.

 ### Files
 - Caffe library